seanmarqueling/Azure-Networking-and-RDP/README.md

 - uname -a (this will give you the name of the operating system)
 -
 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/29.png?raw=true)

+We will now exit the linux vm by typing in 'exit'.
+We can check that we are no longer in the linux vm by typing in 'hostname'.
+We can see that windows-vm pops up instead of the name of the linux vm.

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/30.png?raw=true)
 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/31.png?raw=true)
 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/32.png?raw=true)
 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/33.png?raw=true)

+We will now look up DNS traffic.

+-Type in 'DNS' in Wireshark
+-In Powershell type in 'nslookup disney.com' (this command will look up the address for disney.com

+In Wireshark we see the traffic is going out to the DNS and coming back with the address for disney.com

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/34.png?raw=true)

+We will now look at the traffic for port 3389 (RDP Port) -In Wireshark type in 'tcp.port== 3389
+-This will give us only the traffic in port 3389 - we can see the connections going from the windows vm to the linux vm

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/35.png?raw=true)